NuriHyun03/DenisonRoboticsTeam3-SPARK-/README.md

 - Unipolar Stepper Motor: To rotate the turet at the precise angle to aim at the flame.
 - DC Pump: To pump water from storage to the hose in the turet to extinguish the fire when detected.
 - Drivers: To control the wheels of the mobile base.

+##Requirements and Compatibility
+ROS2 is required for effective communication and successful implementation.